Xing-Chuan/locally-cookie/README.md

 English | [简体中文](./README.zh-CN.md)

-> Local-cookie is a 1KB lightweight library based on localStorage that stores session data and fixed time-length data locally
+> locally-cookie is a 1KB lightweight library based on localStorage that stores session data and fixed time-length data locally

 ## Getting Started